l-ray/user-mgmnt/README.md

 The following minimal filters are supported as ```GET``` parameter, they can not be concatenated.
 - ```filter=userName eq "test.user@email.local"```
 - ```filter=lastModified gt "2021-11-11T04:42:34Z"```

+## Challenges known
+- Resteasy does not forward Runtime exceptions to exception mapper without server-specific dependencies.
+As result e.g., NPEs are not caught correctly.
+- user patching is a minimal first-draft implementation at the moment.